BitcoinDesign/Guide/guide/flexible-wallet.md

 {% include image-gallery.html pages = page.images_recovery-keyset %}

-Users can change the settings of the recovery key set like giving it a more relevant name, changing the key scheme or define a different unlock schedule that is more tailored to their specific needs.
+Users can change the settings of the recovery key set.
+They might want to give it a more relevant name, change the key scheme or define a different unlock schedule that is more tailored to their specific needs.
 They are also able to set up reminders so that the application sends them a push notification before the key set unlocks.

 {% include image-gallery.html pages = page.images_recovery-keyset_edit %}